 Finally, there is a bit of synergy with Glamdring and Gandalf, but that is just to allow any ally Gandalf to also wield this weapon.
 This is the only case of an ally taking a Guarded card, and was only done for lore reasons.
 It is not very wise to attach this weapon to Gandalf allies, as one leaves play at the end of the round, and the other will leave play as well if you no longer want to suffer a high threat raise at the end of each round.

 To be fair, all these cards are amazing, and worthy of the staple catagory.
-But during a poll where all 7 cards can be voted on, it is clear that some are more popular than others.
+But during a poll where the first 7 cards can be voted on, it is clear that some are more popular than others.
 The most popular is the very first Guarded (X) attachment we got: Necklace of Girion.
 At just 1 cost in Neutral, this attachment can be played whenever you draw it, and will discard cards from the top of the encounter deck until a location or an enemy is discarded.
 Upon defeating that encounter card, the player who played the Necklace can attach it to one of their heroes.
 That hero gets a +2 buff to willpower, and receives an additional resource during the resource phase.
 The Necklace of Girion is pretty much Celebrian’s Stone and Resourceful rolled into a single attachment.
 It is also not restricted, and can go onto any hero.
 This attachment pays for itself after a single round, and is probably best on your quester.
 Combo’s with this card include a Sword-Thained Rosie Cotton, or a Rohan hero with Golden Shield/Herugrim to boost other stats as well!

 “Bad” Guarded cards